“Just great! I'm excited and motivated after this class.”

 “I would highly recommend this program.
 It was excellent.”

-Sales and use tax practitioners, including returning alumni, will obtain up-to-date analyses of current developments on the most critical topics in the field and explore the planning opportunities arising therefrom.
+Sales and use tax practitioners will obtain in-depth analyses of current developments on the most critical topics in the field, explore the planning opportunities arising therefrom, and learn practical approaches to everyday problems from both the buyer’s and seller’s side of a multistate business.

 No advance preparation required.
 However, prior attendance at a Sales & Use Tax Planning conference, this course, or two years’ experience in the field are suggested as prerequisites.